-- During transportation, follow the instructions given in the section "Safety instructions for the operator", page 31. - Transportation while AutoTrail is switched on is prohibited. - Transportation is prohibited with a locked tractor control unit.
-As a general rule, put the tractor control unit on the tractor into neutral for transportation. - Move the sprayer boom to the transport position and secure mechanically. - → If a working width reduction of the outer elements is mounted, unfold it for transporting purposes. - Use the transport safety catch to secure the induction bowl when it has been swivelled up into its transport position to prevent it from swivelling down again accidentally. - Use transport locking for locking the raised ladder to prevent it from folding down again accidentally. - Securing elements engage the catching hooks and secure the ladder in the transport position against unintentional lowering. - If a boom extension (option) is mounted, move it into the transport position. - Switch the work lights off during transport to avoid blinding other motorists.
+- During transportation, follow the instructions given in the section "Safety instructions for the operator", page 31. - Transportation while AutoTrail is switched on is prohibited. - Transportation is prohibited with a locked control unit.
+As a general rule, put the control unit on the tractor into neutral for transportation. - Move the sprayer boom to the transport position and secure mechanically. - → If a working width reduction of the outer elements is mounted, unfold it for transporting purposes. - Use transport locking for locking the folded-in sprayer boom in its transport position to prevent it from folding out unintentionally - Use the transport safety catch to secure the induction bowl when it has been swivelled up into its transport position to prevent it from swivelling down again accidentally. - Securing elements engage in the catching hooks and secure the ladder in the transport position against unintentional lowering. - If a boom extension (option) is mounted, move it into the transport position. - Switch the work lights off during transport to avoid blinding other motorists.